Course Entry Policy

 - Targeting funding at those at risk of social and community exclusion

-The service also reserves the right not to admit an individual who has previously attended a programme of study with Skills & Learning and has a record of poor attendance throughout their course duration (under 80% of lessons attended) or a pattern of non-completion or non-achievement of courses/qualifications.
-Exceptions may be made where this has been the result of poor health or medical issues(evidenced by a Doctor’s Certificate) and the individual has kept us fully informed.
+success.
+Exceptions may be made where non-completion and/or poor attendance has been the result of poor health or medical issues(evidenced by a Doctor’s Certificate) and the individual has kept us fully informed.

 Right of appeal